Al Madam

-Al Madam (ٱلْمَدَام) is an inland town of the Emirate of Sharjah, the UAE.
+Al Madam (ٱلْمَدَام) is an inland town of the Emirate of Sharjah, in the United Arab Emirates.
 Located at the intersection of the Dubai-Hatta (E44) and Mleiha-Shwaib (E55) roads, its development has mainly centred around these road links and the road traffic through Hatta to Oman.
 The volume of traffic to Oman through Madam and Hatta has lessened since the closure of the 'soft' Omani border at Mahda in 2016, although traffic volumes remain at some 5,000 travellers daily.
 The road from Madam to Hatta is now only open to UAE or Omani nationals and permit holders.

 Description

 The strip development of Madam along the E44 towards the 'dune bashing' tourist centre of Badayer (with its celebrated 'Big Red' sand dune) has resulted in the town becoming elongated, and includes the 'first shopping mall' to open there.
-This is in addition to municipal facilities, a medical centre, wedding hall and a large number of shops located along the main street of the town.
+This is in addition to municipal facilities, a medical centre, a wedding hall and a large number of shops located along the main street of the town.
 Al Madam is home to an annual shopping festival.